sudocode-ai/sudopod/.sudocode/loadbalancing/LOADBALANCING_IMPLEMENTATION_PLAN.md

 Leverage existing monitoring infrastructure and extend it for scaling-specific metrics:

 - E2B already has basic monitoring through the `startStatusLogging` function in `orchestrator.go`
-- Nomad provides built-in monitoring for node status and allocations
 - Extend these existing systems with scaling-specific metrics
 - Set up additional alerts for scaling-related events